Kamalcmd/PoojaBlogWebApp/README.md

 2. Creat and call at least 3 functions or methods where at least one of which will return a value that is used somewhere in the code.
 3. Visualize data in graph, chart, or other visual representation of data.

+Using hashing algorithem for encrypt password  - installing flask-bcrypt